-Specify dollar amount: 40000
+Specify dollar amount: 47124

-The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The dollar amount (select one)

+Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.
-The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: c.
-Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
-Additional services in excess of the individual cost limit may be authorized.
-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: ppendix B: Participant Access and Eligibility the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare assured within the cost limit: cooper to entrance into the waiver a complete assessment of member needs is performed.
+The assessment is done in ration with the member and any family and authorized representatives.
+At the time of the assessment if the ers needs cannot be assured within the cost limit or service cap limit they are referred for triage to the rehensive Supports Waiver.
+No member is authorized for service where health and safety cannot be assured. c.
+Participarticip ipant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the pant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount ceeds the cost limit in order to assure the participant's health and welfare, the state has established the following ards to avoid an adverse impact on the participant (check each that applies): T he participant is referred to another waiver that can accommodate the individual's needs.
+A dditional services in excess of the individual cost limit may be authorized.
+Sı pecify the procedures for authorizing additional services, including the amount that may be authorized: o ther safeguard(s) Sı pecify:

-Other safeguard(s)